Making a Difference Right Here at Home

 Dementia Alliance of North Carolina Board Membership

-In June 2018, Tim was selected to become a board member of the Dementia Alliance of North Carolina (formerly Alzheimer’s of NC, Inc.).
-The mission of DANC is to improve lives of caregivers, those living with dementia, and other North Carolinians impacted by dementia, engaging and empowering them through support, education, and research.
+We have served on the board of DANC, whose mission is to improve lives of caregivers, those living with dementia, and other North Carolinians impacted by dementia, engaging and empowering them through support, education, and research.

 Wake Tech CNA Scholarship Program